ISLAMIC REPUBLIC OF IRAN (since 1979)

 The crisis was not resolved until January 1981, when the new Republican President Reagan was able to claim the credit.
 Carter's failure to win a second term was celebrated in Iran as the result of the hostage affair.
 But the relationship between Iran and the US - which had become almost friendly under the latter years of the Shah - was ruined, apparently for ever.
 Meanwhile there was worse:

 Iraq also got a new leader in 1979.
 Saddam Hussein had played an important role in the Ba'athist coup of 1968, and was already de facto ruler: he became President in this year.
 His political philosophy blended Arab nationalism (he conveniently enlisted the Babylonians and Assyrians of ancient Mesopotamia as their ancestors) with socialism (nationalising oil and banks) backed by straight-up militarism.
 He may have genuinely feared Iranian imperial pretensions (there was a long history to draw parallels from!), but his policy was definitely one of "retaliate first".
-He'd long wanted to round off a greater Mesopotamia by annexing oil-rich Khuzistan, geographically so obviously part of Iraq, not Iran.
+He'd long wanted to round off a greater Mesopotamia by annexing oil-rich Khuzestan, geographically so obviously part of Iraq, not Iran.
 He calculated that Iran had few friends now thanks to the hostage crisis, and internal dissensions.
 And he just wanted to take Iran - so proud of its Islamic revolution - down a peg or two.
 He didn't need US encouragement, nor did he have it: though later the US gave backing and blessing to Saddam.

 More unintended consequences …

 Saudi Arabia, December 1979.
 A group of insurgents (maybe as many as 500) infiltrated the Grand Mosque in Mecca (where 50,000 worshippers had gathered), produced weapons from their robes and seized the Mosque.
-They accused the ruling al-Saud dynasty of corruption, and destroying Saudi culture by "aggressive westernisation".
+They accused the ruling al-Saud dynasty of corruption, and destroying Arabian culture by "aggressive westernisation".
 Some hostages were released, but attempts by the Saudi armed forces to retake control were futile, and there were many casualties.
 After two weeks, French (having been swiftly coverted to Islam) and Pakistani commandoes assisting the Saudi army devised a plan involving pumping gas, and dropping grenades into the basements where the rebels and hostages were.
 After two weeks, the rebels surrendered: hundreds on both sides had been killed, and hundreds more injured.

 Ayatollah Khomeini cashed in, blaming US imperialism and international Zionism - a signal for widespread anti-American demonstrations all over the Islamic world.
 The rebels were publicly beheaded - but the reaction of King Khaled was to appease religious extremism, rather than attempt to counter it.
 The Saudi ulama were given more power to enforce repressive Wahhabism: no images of women in newspapers or on TV; cinemas and record shops closed; more religious study in schools; only Islamic history taught; rigid gender segregation; religious police given more power.
-The rebels effectively achieved their objective, and Khomenei's bid to pose as an authority over all Islam was undermined.
+The rebels effectively achieved their objective, and Khomeini's bid to pose as an authority over all Islam was undermined.
 Saudi Arabia's even more firmly entrenched Wahhabism set itself to oppose and defeat Iranian Shi'ism and its influence.